Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Conclusions

 Most recently, \citeauthor{2025arXiv251013954D}~\cite{2025arXiv251013954D,2025arXiv251011783D} presented Bayesian extractions of ringdown modes from NR simulations, using a likelihood that encodes information on the numerical resolution of the simulations themselves.
 Propagating such uncertainties upstream to analyses like ours would effectively turn potentially undetected systematic errors into statistical ones.

 \acknowledgements

 We thank Swetha Baghwat, Francesco Nobili, Gregorio Carullo, and Riccardo Buscicchio for discussions.
-C.A., C.P., and D.G. are supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, Italian-French University (UIF/UFI) Grant No.~2025-C3-386, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), and the ICSC National Research Centre funded by NextGenerationEU.
-C.P. is supported by ERC Starting Grant No.~101117624--MMMonsters.
+C.A., C.P., and D.G. are supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, Italian-French University (UIF/UFI) Grant No.~2025-C3-386, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), the ICSC National Research Centre funded by NextGenerationEU, and the INFN TEONGRAV initiative.
+C.P. is supported by ERC Starting Grant No.~101117624--MMMonsters, MUR FIS2 Advanced Grant ET-NOW (CUP:~B53C25001080001).
 D.G. is supported by MSCA Fellowship No.~101149270--ProtoBH and MUR Young Researchers Grant No. SOE2024-0000125.
 Computational work was performed at CINECA with allocations through INFN and the University of Milano-Bicocca, and at NVIDIA with allocations through the Academic Grant program.